nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Feeler Connection is intended to：

 * Test a peer is connectable or not
-* Discovery more address to fill the peer store
+* Discover more addresses to fill the peer store

 Node will start a feeler connection every few minutes after outbound peers reach `max_outbound` limit.